 I know a guy called Chris.
 He’s a former Marine.
 He ran last year’s London Marathon.
 To get to the start line, he ran a marathon first.
 Then after he’d run the London Marathon he ran another marathon.

-When I’d tried running round Wandsworth Common fifteen years ago I just started and thought you had to keep going indefinitely.
+When I’d tried running around Wandsworth Common fifteen years ago I just started and thought you had to keep going indefinitely.
 I was doing it all wrong.
 Who knew?

 I got the shock of my life when it turned out that running was awesome.
 That if you switch off you just kind of run on autopilot and almost just get to sit back and enjoy the ride.
 That it gets a bit easier every time.
 And those endorphins?
 Are they good shit.
 I get days now where I realise that I need to go and run to feel better, clear my head.
 It’s like going for a good long walk but faster.